Best Level 2 EV Chargers

 Rebate programs are subject to funding availability and may close before their listed end dates.
 Always verify current availability directly with your utility before purchasing.
 Programs and amounts as of Q1 2026.

-A Level 2 charger paired with home solar brings your cost per mile down to $0.017 — 12x cheaper than gas.
-We cover PG&E, SCE, SMUD, and Pioneer Community Energy territories across Northern and Central California.
+A Level 2 charger paired with home solar brings your cost per mile to $0.017 — 12× cheaper than gas.
+We install chargers standalone or bundled with solar on one permit.
+Serving PG&E, SCE, SDG&E, SMUD, and Pioneer territories statewide.

 Installation Cost Guide — California 2026